PHYSICS PLACEMENT DIAGNOSTIC

 WHY SHOULD YOU TAKE THE PLACEMENT DIAGNOSTIC?

-The Placement Diagnostic will help us guide you on which Physics sequence you should take, and where you should start in the sequence, so that you are sufficiently challenged without being overwhelmed.
-The Placement Diagnostic is meant to be a useful tool to help students calibrate their readiness for the different physics sequences.
+The Placement Diagnostic will help us guide you on which Physics course/sequence you should take, and where you should start in a sequence, so that you are sufficiently challenged without being overwhelmed.
+The Placement Diagnostic is meant to be a useful tool to help students calibrate their readiness for the different physics courses.
 It is not meant to be a barrier to entering courses.
 Our goal is to ensure that each student successfully completes the first physics course they take at Stanford.
 The physics teaching staff will provide advice to each student based on their placement-diagnostic results.

 WHAT DOES THE PLACEMENT DIAGNOSTIC COVER?